qgriffith-zz/OpenEats/docs/install.rst

 MySQL
 ------

-To install the 'MySQL-Python'_ module perform the following steps
+To install the `MySQL-Python`_ module perform the following steps

 * Activate your OpenEats2 virtualenv
 * Run the following command::